 The campus also includes a state-of-the-art education and conference center, which has a 330-seat auditorium and adjacent meeting rooms.
 The facility serves all types of learners engaging in lifelong learning.

 The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.

 Residents also rotate at Mayo Clinic Family Medicine — Arrowhead.

 Graduation and certification

-Upon successful completion of the Physical Therapy Geriatric Residency, you receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Physical Therapy Geriatric Residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.